MaximilianBeckers/FDRthresholding/readme.md

 **1. Run the FDR control on your map**

 **2. Have a look in diag_image.pdf and check the noise estimation.
-Make sure the marked regions do not fall into your molecule.**
+Make sure the marked regions do not fall into your molecule and identify maximum size possible for correct background noise estimaion and/or identify new box coordinates.**

 **3. Rerun the FDR control with the optimised noise estimation regions.
 Make the regions as big as possible.
 Size can be set with -w and the box, if it has to be adjusted, with -noiseBox xCoord yCoord zCoord**